Test mode offers basic debugging functionality where you can test the results of a script by entering values to test as input to the script.

 DebugBreak and instead run to completion.
 This option is applicable for Jitterbit Scripts only.

 To search for a particular variable by name, use the search box to enter a keyword or multiple keywords separated by commas.
-Variables that have any part of the keywords in the variable name will be returned.
+Variables that have any part of the keywords in the variable name are returned.

 To reset all values, click the Reset Values link below the table.